ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 {: #slack-chatbot-database-watson-4}
 {: step}

 1. In the [{{site.data.keyword.cloud_notm}} Resource List](https://{DomainName}/resources) open the overview of your services.
 Locate the instance of the {{site.data.keyword.conversationshort}} service.
-Click on its entry and then the service alias to open the service details.
+Click on its entry to open the service details.
 2. Click on **Launch Watson Assistant** to get to the {{site.data.keyword.conversationshort}} Tool.
 In the welcome dialog, create a new assistant by using **slackbot** as **Assistant name**, then clicking **Create assistant**.

    The new page includes a guided tour which you might want to complete if you are new to {{site.data.keyword.conversationshort}}.